-- 30 minutes (minimum) practise EVERY day without fail. - Parents listen out for practice at home.
-They should be playing for 30 minutes.
-If you don't hear much, then they aren't practising enough.
-Encourage them to fit a slot into their day, just like a class homework. - Students Leave your phone outside your room at home when practising.
+- 30 minutes (minimum) practise EVERY day without fail. - Parents listen out for this practice at home.
+Encourage them to fit a slot in their day, just like a class homework. - Students Leave your phone outside your room at home when practising.
 Use a metronome and try and practise in school where there are fewer distractions.
 Practice rooms are always open for GCSE students! - Parents Ask your son to perform music to you regularly to help them build their confidence.
 It will also be clear to you, even if not musical, if they are making progress.
 They should decide their solo recording piece sooner rather than later to focus on, but you should notice significant musical progress over the course! - Students Perform as much as you can to your parents, friends or phone recorder.
 Listen back to yourself and see where you make mistakes.
-Listen and analyse recordings of professionals playing these pieces! - CO-CURRICULAR: attend choir (during Monday/Friday registration) and as many orchestras/bands/groups as you can. - Parents Make sure your son is having lessons, and ask their tutor for feedback throughout the year.
+Listen and analyse recordings of professionals playing these pieces! - CO-CURRICULAR: attend choir (during Monday/Friday registration 08:40-09:07) and as many orchestras/bands/groups as you can, including concerts. - Parents Make sure your son is having lessons, and ask their tutor/Miss Martin (Graduate Music Assistant) for feedback throughout the year.
 Make sure they attend school ensembles and, where possible, use backing tracks to play along with at home.